 In Tamil Nadu, various ecotypes of M. oleifera are being growing in different regions namely, Valayapatti murungai, Kodikkalmurungai, Palmurungai, Jaffna type, Kattumurungai, Punamurungai, Moolanur murungai, Palamedu murungai, Chavakacheri murungai and Chemmurungai.
 Some of the most important commercial varieties of M. oleifera released from TNAU were PKM 1, PKM 2 and KM 1.
 Due to their adaptability to various soil and climatic conditions, annual moringa varieties have rapidly replaced around 60% of the perennial moringa types in south India.
 These annual varieties make up a large share of moringa production in small and marginal farms.
-Besides the Horticultural College and Research Institute, Periyakulam released PKM 3 a perennial variety for leaf and pod purpose.
+Besides the Horticultural College and Research Institute, Periyakulam released PKM 3, a perennial variety for leaf and pod purpose.
 Organic manures serve as a vital source of plant nutrients, enriching the soil while being cost-effective and environmentally friendly.
 Organic manures are usually from plant and animal sources and were used as complex organic forms.
 Nutrients are released to plants after decomposition and also improves the soil-health.
 Over 48.54 % increase in biomass yield was observed as a result of application of farm yard manure (Haouvang et al., 2017).
-Earlier research showed that the use of organic inputs such as poultry manure, vermicompost, goat manure, fulvic acid, seaweed extract etc., can improve leaf biomass yield in moringa and other leafy vegetables (Barela et al., 2019) The demand for fresh moringa leaves as well as moringa leaf products is increasing in India and also in other countries during both on and off season (Amaglo et al., 2010).
+Earlier researches showed that the use of organic inputs such as poultry manure, vermicompost, goat manure, fulvic acid, seaweed extract etc., can improve leaf biomass yield in moringa and other leafy vegetables (Barela et al., 2019) The demand for fresh moringa leaves as well as moringa leaf products is increasing in India and also in other countries during both on and off season (Amaglo et al., 2010).
 As a result of the perishable nature of this green leafy vegetable, the trade faces continuous post-harvest losses.
 To introduce certain stability in the trade, adoption of new technologies which reduce the spoilage of fresh leaves is vital.
 Moringa leaves are dried by shade drying, tunnel drying, solar drying, cabinet drying, heat pump drying and fluidized bed drying (Khatoniar et al., 2019).

 The production of natural herbal food supplements from dried moringa leaves such as leaf powder, tablets and capsules is in the lime light.
 Moringa powder in capsule/ tablet form serves as an alternative to iron tablets, highlighting the need to develop essential nutrient-rich vitamins and mineral-packed plant nutraceuticals.
 The objective of converting moringa leaf into a conventional tablet is to create a simple, convenient and aesthetically pleasing form that is easy to handle and dispense (Sona et al., 2019).
 In this context, to maintain the quality of moringa leaves standardization of organic inputs for crop production is essential.
 Considering the above requirements, a study entitled “”.